Wilson-Loop-Ideal Bands and General Idealization: Discussion

-In sum, we have provided a general definition of WL-ideal bands, and find that Kane-Mele $\dsZ_2$-ideal bands always allow a Chern-ideal gauge as long as the band number is 2 and the nonabelian Berry curvature is nonsingular.
-We further provide a general framework to construct projector flows to realize WL-ideal states with band mixing, and use it to realize Chern-ideal states in twisted bilayer MoTe$_2$ and $\dsZ_2$-ideal states in a moiré Rashba model.

-In this work, we apply our projector flows only to moiré models, which in principle have an infinite number of bands.
+In sum, we have provided a general definition of WL-ideal bands and a general framework of idealization.
+Here we apply our projector flows only to moiré models, which in principle have an infinite number of bands.
 One future direction is to apply our flows to models with a finite number of bands, \eg, tight-binding models.
-Nevertheless, it remains unclear whether WL-ideal states exist in tight-binding models with a finite number of bands.
-Recently, the ideal topological Heavy fermion models~\cite{Liu_2025_idealTHF} are constructed, and they host Chern-ideal bands.
-It would be interesting to see whether the topological Heavy fermion models can be constructed to realize other types of WL-ideal bands/states.
+Recently, the ideal topological heavy fermion models~\cite{Liu_2025_idealTHF} are constructed, and they host Chern-ideal bands.
+It would be interesting to see whether the topological heavy fermion models can be constructed to realize other types of WL-ideal bands/states.
 Furthermore, one can choose functional $S_t$ to be minimized at certain target quantum metrics that are not WL-ideal, and then drive the projector to those non-ideal states.
 It is worth studying whether such a procedure can realize states that are analogous to higher Landau levels.